 You snap out of it and find yourself back in your cubicle in some high rise in corporate America.
 But you start wondering about all the T-shirt-clad pedestrians strolling the streets outside your window.
 It’s not lunch hour, but some are jogging, some are reading on benches and others are loading their luggage into the back of taxis.
 Don’t they have jobs?

 You imagine kicking back the computer chair that kills your back anyway.
 After all, others seem to have figured out how to ditch the cubicle life.
 But how could you ever afford traveling as a lifestyle?

-Before you digress and carry on to tackling your flooded email inbox, consider this: You could make money while traversing the globe with one of the best travel jobs.
+Before you digress and carry on to tackling your flooded email inbox, consider this: You could make money while traversing the globe with travel jobs.

-Depending on the type of traveler you are (and there are several), there are indeed other jobs that’ll either allow you to travel or actually pay you to travel.
+Depending on the type of traveler you are (and there are several!), there are indeed travel jobs that’ll either allow you to travel or actually pay you to travel.
 Though some are better suited than others for your traveling modus operandi.